tc39/proposal-temporal/explainer.md

 * microseconds - number of microseconds difference
 * nanoseconds - number of nanoseconds difference

-These properties are all optional, but if they are on an IntervalLike object they have to be numeric.
+These properties are all optional, but if they are on an DurationLike object they have to be numeric.

 ---